atomone-hub/atomone/docs/architecture/adr-003-governance-proposal-deposit-auto-throttler.md

 - `target_active_proposals`:  the number of active proposals the dynamic minimum deposit should target.
 - `increase_ratio`: the ratio of increase for the minimum deposit when the number of active proposals is at or above the target.
 - `decrease_ratio`: the ratio of increase for the minimum deposit when the number of active proposals is below the target.
-- `decrease_sensitivity_target_distance`: A positive integer representing the sensitivity of the dynamic minimum deposit time-based decrease to the distance from the target number of active proposals.
+- `decrease_sensitivity_target_distance`: A positive integer representing the sensitivity to the distance from the target number of active proposals for time-based decreases of the minimum deposit.
 The higher the number, the lower the sensitivity.
 A value of 1 represents the highest sensitivity.

 Proposals activation - i.e. when a proposal is added to the `keeper.ActiveProposalsQueue` - triggers a `MinDeposit` increase which is also saved in state via setting the `LastMinDeposit` if number of active proposals is at or above `target_active_proposals`.
 In the `EndBlocker` time-based updates are performed to decrease the `MinDeposit` -- by `setting LastMinDeposit` -- value if the `update_period` has elapsed since the last update, and the number of active proposals is below the target.

 ### Querying deposits value